zenecture/neuroflow/README.md

 so we can check whether our net can capture this non-linearity.

 In NeuroFlow, we work with <a href="https://github.com/scalanlp/breeze">Breeze</a>, in particular with `DenseVector[V]` and `DenseMatrix[V]`.
-Let us define training data with the built-in vector notation:
+Let's define the XOR training data using in-line vector notation:

 ```scala
 val xs = Seq(->(0.0, 0.0), ->(0.0, 1.0), ->(1.0, 0.0), ->(1.0, 1.0))